-Clicking "Add..." button can enter additional virtual host names.
+Click the "Add..." button to enter additional virtual host names.
 Simply type the new virtual host name into the empty text edit field below Server Name.
 Select an IP Address or specify one in the text field.
-Click on the Add Virtual Host button to submit your new virtual host entry.

-The new Hostname must be properly configured with your Domain Name Server (DNS) and IP address from Network Settings before the virtual host become active.
+Click on the "Add Virtual Host" button to submit your new virtual host entry.
+The new Hostname must be properly configured with your Domain Name Server (DNS) and IP address from Network Settings before the virtual host becomes active.
 Each virtual host has a "Virtual Host Configuration" section.
 These sections are accessible via the Configuration button.

-17.1.4 Arrange Virtual Hosts Priority Order
+17.1.4 Arrange Virtual Host Priority Order

-When a client is contacting the web server using IP address instead of the virtual host name, the web server has to determine which virtual host to serve to the web browser.
+When a client is contacting the web server using an IP address instead of the virtual host name, the web server has to determine which virtual host to serve to the web browser.
 When multiple virtual hosts are using the same IP address, the server will choose the virtual host that has the highest priority to serve.
-The virtual host has the highest priority value at the top of the list.
-Clicking Up and Down to change the serving order of the virtual host.
+The virtual host at the top of the list has the highest priority.
+Select "Arrange Order" to change the Virtual Host priority.
+Clicking Up and Down changes the serving order of the virtual host.